The Everly Brothers: Solo years (1973–1983)

-Reunion, subsequent activities (1983–2006)
+Reunion and later career (1983–2005)

-The brothers' reunion concert at the Royal Albert Hall in London on September 23, 1983, which ended their ten-year-long solo careers, was initiated by Phil and Don alongside Terry Slater, with Wingfield as musical director.
+The brothers' reunion concert at the Royal Albert Hall in London on September 23, 1983, which ended their 10-year-long solo careers, was initiated by Phil and Don alongside Terry Slater, with Wingfield as musical director.
 This concert was recorded for a live LP and video broadcast on cable television in mid-January 1984.
 The brothers returned to the studio as a duo for the first time in over a decade, recording the album EB '84, produced by Dave Edmunds.
-The lead single, "On the Wings of a Nightingale", written by Paul McCartney, was a success (Top 10 adult contemporary) and returned them to the US Hot 100 (for their last appearance) and the UK charts.
+The lead single, "On the Wings of a Nightingale", written by Paul McCartney, was a success (top 10 adult contemporary) and returned them to the US Hot 100 (for their last appearance) and the UK charts.
 McCartney made his esteem for the duo explicit, saying, "When John and I started to write songs, I was Phil and he was Don."

 Their final charting single was 1986's "Born Yesterday", from the album of the same name.
 They collaborated with other performers, mostly singing either backup vocals or duets, including additional vocals on the title track of Paul Simon's 1986 album Graceland.
 In 1990, Phil recorded a duet with Dutch singer René Shuman.
 "On Top of the World" was written and composed by Phil, who appeared in the music video they recorded in Los Angeles.
 The selection appeared on Shuman's album Set the Clock on Rock.
-A 1981 live BBC recording of "All I Have to Do Is Dream", which featured Cliff Richard and Phil sharing vocals, was a UK Top 20 hit in 1994.
+A 1981 live BBC recording of "All I Have to Do Is Dream", which featured Cliff Richard and Phil sharing vocals, was a UK top-20 hit in 1994.

-In 1998, the brothers recorded "Cold" for Andrew Lloyd Webber's and Jim Steinman's musical Whistle Down the Wind, and the recording was used in stage versions as source music.
-It was the final original recording the Everly Brothers would ever make as a duo.
+In 1998, the brothers recorded "Cold" for Andrew Lloyd Webber and Jim Steinman's musical Whistle Down the Wind, and the recording was used in stage versions as source music.
+It was the final studio recording the Everly Brothers made as a duo.

-The brothers joined Simon & Garfunkel in their "Old Friends" reunion tour of 2003 and 2004.
-As a tribute to the Everly Brothers, Simon & Garfunkel opened their own show and had the Everlys come out in the middle of it.
-The live album Old Friends: Live on Stage contains Simon & Garfunkel discussing the Everlys' influence on their career and features all four on "Bye Bye Love"; the subsequent DVD features two extra solo performances by the Everlys.
+The brothers joined Simon and Garfunkel in their "Old Friends" reunion tour of 2003 and 2004.
+As a tribute to the Everly Brothers, Simon and Garfunkel opened their own show and had the Everlys come out in the middle of it.
+The live album Old Friends: Live on Stage contains Simon and Garfunkel discussing the Everlys' influence on their career and features all four on "Bye Bye Love"; the subsequent DVD features two extra solo performances by the Everlys.
 This was not the first time Paul Simon had performed with his heroes; in 1986, the Everlys had sung background vocals on the title track of Simon's album Graceland.
-Simon & Garfunkel's 1981 Concert in Central Park featured their interpretation of the Everlys' "Wake Up, Little Susie".
+Simon and Garfunkel's 1981 Concert in Central Park featured their interpretation of the Everlys' "Wake Up, Little Susie".

+The Everly Brothers, though they made no formal announcement of a break-up, made no further appearances as a duo after about 2005.
+Don Everly later revealed that the two brothers had once again become estranged in their 70s, and that they never reconciled before Phil's death in 2014.